ireasor/sonar-export/README.md

 Run it using:

-``java -jar target/sonar-export-1.0-jar-with-dependencies.jar SERVER:PORT PROJECTID1,PROJECTID2 USERNAME:PASSWORD``
+``java -jar target/sonar-export-1.0-jar-with-dependencies.jar SERVER:PORT PROJECTID1,PROJECTID2 USERNAME:PASSWORD [-includeCoverage]``

 For example:

-``java -jar target/sonar-export-1.0-jar-with-dependencies.jar localhost:9000 Customer-ProjectA,Customer-ProjectB admin:admin``
+``java -jar target/sonar-export-1.0-jar-with-dependencies.jar localhost:9000 Customer-ProjectA,Customer-ProjectB admin:admin -includeCoverage``

+-includeCoverage is an optional parameter that will include a coverage report.
 The file will be output to the current directory as a file named results.xls.

 ## Caveats and limitations: